 #5: The Undercut Hairstyle

-The undercut hairstyle is growing very popular among military men.
+Undercut hairstyles for men are growing very popular among military men.
 High and tight skin fade along the sides are accepted within military guidelines.
-I’ll recommend leaving about two finger-length of hair on top.
+I recommend leaving about two finger-length of hair on top.
 It gives a perfect length for styling an army cut for men.

 #6: The Regulation Style